 Legal experts can now look at the terms of consumer credit agreements to establish if they are unfair, as well as considering the behaviour of the lending party to determine if the relationship has been in any way unfair to the borrower.
 For example, If you have been sold an unsuitable financial product, information was not disclosed to you at the point of sale, or a creditor has behaved unfairly in the way in which your credit agreement was secured or managed, you may be able to make a claim of Unfair Relationship.

-Additionally, those who have successfully won a claim for being mis-sold Payment Protection Insurance (PPI), may be eligible to make further claims of the category of Unfair Relationship.
+Those who have not been able to make a successful claim for being mis-sold Payment Protection Insurance (PPI), may be eligible to make a claim under the of the category of Unfair Relationship

 Establishing whether you are subject to an ‘Unfair Relationship’ as a result of the terms and conditions imposed through a credit agreement, or if a lender has behaved unfairly in securing a credit agreement is an extremely arduous and complex area of legal practice.
 Our experts have a wealth of knowledge and over 30 years’ combined experience working in all areas of consumer credit agreements.